Mincka/DMArchiver/README.md

 Because it is still possible to retrieve older messages from a Conversation by scrolling up, this script only simulates this behavior to automatically get the messages.

-**Warning:**
-Because this script leverages an unsupported method to retrieve the tweets, it may break at any time.
-Indeed, Twitter may change the output code without warning.
-If you get errors you did not have previously, please check if new releases of the tool are available.
+**Warning: possible account lockout**

+A few users have reported account lockouts because of the use of this tool.
+Twitter seems to lock accounts more aggressively if a new login context is detected.
+Even though locking can be reverted, you should be aware of this risk when using this tool.
+An additional attempt after unlocking can allow the tool to perform better on the second run.

+If you need to run the tool multiple times, it is also recommended to use the `-s` parameter to reuse cookies from a previous session.
+You will not receive a new login warning by e-mail since the tool will reuse an existing session.

 **Disclaimer:**

 Using this tool will only behave like you using the Twitter web site with your browser, so there is nothing illegal to use it to retrieve your own data.
 However, depending on your conversations' length, it may trigger a lot of requests to the site that could be suspicious for Twitter.
 In this case, Twitter could lock preemptively the account.

+Because this script leverages an unsupported method to retrieve the tweets, it may break at any time.
+Indeed, Twitter may change the output code without warning.
+If you get errors you did not have previously, please check if new releases of the tool are available.

 ## Installation & Quick start